Living as Christians and Doctors in an age of Coronavirus

-A lot of overseas Chinese have connections to the twenty million Hubei residents who have been locked inside their housing units for the past six weeks.
+A lot of overseas Chinese people have connections to the twenty million Hubei residents who have been locked inside their housing units for the past six weeks.
 (Some report sixty million people, but I think only twenty million or so were under the strictest of quarantine.)
 I was in the area one year ago conducting a wedding for a couple who were PhD students in Australia.
 It was very cold there in winter.
-I got to know the couple’s families who have all been under quarantine.
-They are not allowed to get out of their houses at all.
-People rely on home deliveries for their survival.
-There are reports of many elderly individuals dying of hypothermia, starvation and lack of medical care.
-Overseas Chinese and other people who hear the horrible side effects of quarantine are therefore motivated by fear to stock up.
+I got to know the couple’s families who had all been under quarantine.
+They were not allowed to get out of their houses at all.
+People relied on home deliveries for their survival.
+There were reports of many elderly individuals dying of hypothermia, starvation and lack of medical care.
+Those who hear the horrible side effects of quarantine are therefore motivated by fear to stock up.

 “Social media has evolved to become a catalyst for the spread of rumors and sensationalism.”